New George Floyd Autopsy Lists His Cause Of Death As ‘Homicide Caused By Asphyxia’

 — Ryan Faircloth (@RyanFaircloth) June 1, 2020

+The family conducted an independent autopsy after the Hennepin County Medical Examiner’s Office released autopsy results indicating that Floyd died of underlying health issues.
+The official autopsy did not find any evidence of traumatic asphyxia or strangulation.

+Lead Attorney Ben Crump, who is a nationally renowned civil rights and personal injury lawyer for the Floyd family, called Floyd’s death a “public execution,” and he called for Derek Chauvin to be charged with first-degree murder.
+Chauvin is the former officer who kept his knee on Floyd’s neck for more than eight minutes while three others stood there.
+They also want the three other former officers who were there arrested and charged to the fullest extent of the law.
+Crump also noted that Floyd’s death would not be in vain, and they will help create permanent and lasting change.

-Memorial for Floyd on Thursday in Minneapolis on Thursday from 1 to 3 p.m.
-Then, on Saturday another memorial in North Carolina where he was born starting at 1 p.m.
-Floyd’s funeral will be held in Houston, Texas on Tuesday, June 9 with a viewing held the evening before.
+There will be a memorial for Floyd, which will be held Thursday in Minneapolis from 1 to 3 p.m., according to the family’s press conference.
+Then, on Saturday, another memorial in North Carolina, where he was born, will begin at 1 p.m.
+Floyd’s funeral will be held in Houston, Texas, on Tuesday, June 9, with viewing the evening before.
+Crump, speaking on behalf of the family, condemned the looting and violence that occurred over the weekend, but praised the peaceful protests, and asked the public to continue to effect change.